Flying Robots

 • Geometric control adopt the geometric properties of the manifolds and provide insights to control theory

-recall: quadrotors are underactuated systems!
+Recall: quadrotors are underactuated systems!

 Controllers